Bulk find and replace in a PDF

 Many rules at once

-On pdfblah.com you can add as many rows as you need, each with its own find and replace text.
-Or upload a rules file, one rule per line:
+On pdfblah.com add as many Replace steps as you need.
+From the command line, a rules file holds one rule per line:

 Old Company Name | New Company Name | all